H2-Mapping: Real-time Dense Mapping Using Hierarchical Hybrid Representation: H -Mapping

 We apply loss functions like Vox-Fusion\cite{yang2022vox}: RGB Loss ($\mathcal{L}_{rgb}$), Depth Loss ($\mathcal{L}_{d}$), Free Space Loss ($\mathcal{L}_{fs}$) and SDF Loss ($\mathcal{L}_{sdf}$) on a batch of rays $R$.

 where $P_r^{fs}$ is a set of points on the ray $r$ that lies between the camera and the truncation region of the surface measured by the depth sensor, $P_r^{tr}$ is a set of points within the truncation area. ($D_{r}$, $D^{gt}_r$) and ($\textbf{C}_{r}$, $\mathbf{C}^{gt}_r$) are rendered and input depth and color. $s_p$ is the predicted SDF and $s_p^{gt}$ is the difference between the distance to point $p$ on the ray $r$ and the depth measurement of that ray.
-The final loss function is a weighted sum of these loss functions.
-The weights are determined by $\alpha_{sdf}$, $\alpha_{fs}$ ,$\alpha_{d}$, and $\alpha_{rgb}$.
+The final loss function is defined as: